Speaking Sound Doctrine

 1 Corinthians 11:18-30 For first of all, when you come together as a church, I hear that there are divisions among you, and in part I believe it….
 23 …I received from the Lord that which I also delivered to you: that the Lord Jesus on the same night in which He was betrayed took bread; 24 and when He had given thanks, He broke it and said, "Take, eat; this is My body which is broken for you; do this in remembrance of Me."
 25 In the same manner He also took the cup after supper, saying, "This cup is the new covenant in My blood.
 This do, as often as you drink it, in remembrance of Me."
 26 For as often as you eat this bread and drink this cup, you proclaim the Lord's death till He comes.
 27 Therefore whoever eats this bread or drinks this cup of the Lord in an unworthy manner will be guilty of the body and blood of the Lord.
 28 But let a man examine himself, and so let him eat of the bread and drink of the cup….

-Notably, God has ordained and specified the collective church as the body through which the Lord's Supper is to be observed.
+Notably, God has ordained and specified that the Lord's Supper is to be observed collectively, when disciples are reverently gathered together for that purpose (Acts 20:3-7).

 2. Singing